zeroInterest/zeroInterest.github.io/_posts/why-potential-inflation-could-lead-to-a-financial-crisis/2021-05-19-why-potential-inflation-could-lead-to-a-financial-crisis.md

 ## Summary

 * The first decade of the 2000s was characterized by two economic crisis, which defined an economy with very low interest rates
-* Low interest rates increased stock market prices, since there were no attractive alternative investments and, thus, stock markets traded at a premium.
+* Low interest rates increased stock market prices, since there were no attractive alternative investments and leverage was cheap.
+Thus, stock markets traded at a premium.
 * The Covid crisis led to a massive injection of money into the economy.
 * This money injection is a double-edged sword which may have brought an exuberance illusion awakening a ghost that has been dormant in recent years, inflation.
 * The emergence of inflation would imply an increase in interest rates.